 Tecate, California - Southeast of San Diego (the Tecate crossing)

 Your guide will be on foot, and will meet you at one of our designated meeting locations on the U.S. side of the Mexican border.
 You will then cross Southbound on foot with your guide through the Mexican border inspection station (the border crossing facilities are well patrolled and very secure).
 Upon booking your tour, we will email you detailed driving, parking, and meeting directions for the designated border meeting point you have selected.
-At the end of your tour, you will be dropped off in front of the pedestrian border crossing line on the Mexican side of the border (this is a secure facility), then cross back through U.S. Customs & Immigration by foot.
+At the end of your tour, you will be dropped off directly in front of the pedestrian border crossing facility on the Mexican side of the border (this is a secure facility), then cross back through U.S. Customs & Immigration by foot.
 You may elect to cross the border immediately, or stay in Mexico to explore a little more on your own.

 Do you offer cross-border transport from the United States?

-Yes, for an extra fee, you may request to be picked-up and dropped-off at an address in the City of San Diego, based on our availability.
-If available, there will be a surcharge for cross-border door-to-door transport from San Diego applied to your group.
-Note that while crossing South into Mexico by car usually poses little or no delay, Northbound vehicular border wait times can easily take an hour or more, with weekend wait times averaging more than two hours.
-To avoid the surcharge and a long border wait, we recommend meeting your tour guide at our designated location on the U.S. side of the border, then walking across together.
+Yes, for an extra fee, you may request to be picked-up and dropped-off at an address in the City of San Diego, based on our availability for this service.
+If available, there is a surcharge for cross-border door-to-door transport from San Diego, applied once to your entire group.
+Note that while crossing south into Mexico by car usually poses little or no delay, northbound vehicular border wait times can easily take three or more hours, with weekend wait times averaging well over four hours.
+To avoid a long border wait and the surcharge, we recommend meeting your tour guide at our designated location on the U.S. side of the border, then walking across together.
 When you meet us at our designated border meeting point in the morning, in the afternoon/evening you'll utilize a safe and very secure pedestrian border crossing facility for your northbound crossing, where most of our groups have reported a short 5-20 minute wait before they are back in the U.S. -- this is a much better option than being stuck in our tour vehicle for hours on end, inching forward in line, without ready access to restrooms.

 Where is San Ysidro?